-To ensure that our pupils are protected from harm, we need to understand what types of behaviour constitute abuse and neglect.
+To ensure that pupils are protected from harm, staff need to understand what types of behaviour constitute abuse and neglect.

 Abuse may be committed by adult men or women and by other children and young people.
-The four types of abuse are physical, sexual, emotional and neglect

-Details of the definitions of the 4 types of abuse are included as Appendix A
+Details of the definitions of the 4 types of abuse are included as Appendix 1